This article was medically reviewed by Natalie Butler, RDN, LD.

 - Caproic acid

 - Caprylic acid

 - Capric acid

 Caproic and caprylic acid make up the two smallest MCTs, with six and eight carbons respectively.
 Because they are smaller chains, they are more quickly digested and have been shown to enhance energy expenditure. [source] However, the shorter MCT, caproic acid has a slightly bitter taste.
 So, the best type of MCT to look out for is the eight-carbon caprylic acid and ten-carbon capric acid.
 As a result, when shopping for MCT oils look out for those that are made from caprylic and capric acid.

 1) Weight Loss

 MCTs are processed in the liver and produce ketone bodies to provide energy.
-This is very different from carbohydrates which immediately spike insulin levels.
-When you convert your body from a sugar burner to a fat burner, you are, in effect, creating a fat burning furnace in side your body.
+This is very different from carbohydrates which require the hormone insulin for metabolism.
+When you convert your body from a sugar burner to a fat burner, you are, in effect, creating a fat burning furnace inside your body.
 So, rather than being stored as fat, MCTs are used as an immediate fuel source.

 2) Improved Energy and Endurance